AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

 *Preserve formatting of comments (--preserve-source-formatting)*

-  When this switch is used, the line breaks and spaces present in the source comments will be preserved in the HTML output.
+  When this switch is used, the line breaks and spaces present in the source comments will be preserved in the HTML output. *@format* tag may be used to reenable text formatting.

 *Regular expression (-R)*